 Commercial access to a property shall be governed by the following standards and in concert with the adopted Land Subdivision Regulations.
-Commercial access shall defined as access for the following land uses: multi-family residential; professional services, banks and ; institutional or schools for academic instruction; businesses for retail sales and eating and drinking establishments; places of religious instruction; commercial parking lots or structures; indoor or outdoor recreation and athletic facilities; hotels of any type; nursing homes, personal care facilities, rehabilitation homes and assisted living facilities; community centers and private clubs; light and heavy industrial; warehouses and storage; and other businesses not specifically identified above.
+Commercial access shall defined as access for the following land uses: multifamily residential; professional services, and banks; institutional uses:-schools for academic instruction; businesses for retail sales and eating and drinking establishments; places of religious assembly; commercial parking lots or structures; indoor or outdoor recreation and athletic facilities; hotels of any type; nursing homes, personal care facilities, rehabilitation homes and assisted living facilities; community centers and private clubs; light and heavy industrial; warehouses and storage; and other businesses not specifically identified above.